Chiu Tai-san

 Chiu Tai-san (邱太三 (Qiū Tàisān); born 30 August 1956) is a Taiwanese lawyer and politician.
 He was a member of the Legislative Yuan from 1999 to 2004.
-He then served the Mainland Affairs Council as a vice chairman, and later as deputy mayor of Kaohsiung under Chen Chu.
-After leaving politics for a teaching position, Chiu was named the deputy mayor of Taoyuan under Cheng Wen-tsan in 2014.
-He resigned in 2016, and was appointed the Minister of Justice later that year.
+He then served as the vice minister of the Mainland Affairs Council, and later as deputy mayor of Kaohsiung City under Chen Chu.
+After leaving politics for a teaching position, Chiu was named the deputy mayor of Taoyuan City under Cheng Wen-tsan in 2014.
+He resigned in 2016, and was appointed the minister of Justice later that year.
 Chiu stepped down from the justice ministry in 2018, and served on the National Security Council until 2019.
 In 2021, Chiu was appointed minister of the Mainland Affairs Council.

-Legal career
+Education

+After graduating from Taichung Municipal Taichung First Senior High School, Chiu studied law at National Taiwan University, where he earned a Bachelor of Laws (LL.B.), a Master of Laws (LL.M.), and, in 2009, his Ph.D. in law.
+His doctoral dissertation, completed under jurists Weng Yueh-sheng and Chiu Rong-jeo, was titled, "The legislative transformation of Taiwan's criminal justice and human rights system after democratization" (Chinese: 臺灣政治民主化下刑事人權法制之立法變遷).

-Chiu studied law at National Taiwan University and worked as a prosecutor for the district courts of Tainan and Hsinchiu.
+After graduating from law school, Chiu worked as a prosecutor for the district courts of Tainan and Hsinchiu.
+He later was a visiting scholar at Harvard University.

 Political career

 A member of the Democratic Progressive Party's New Tide faction, Chiu began his political career as a secretary for Taichung County Magistrate Liao Yung-lai.
 He was elected to the Legislative Yuan as a representative of Taichung County in the 1998 elections.
 Reelected in 2001, Chiu stepped down in the middle of his term on 19 May 2004 to become the first vice chairman of the Mainland Affairs Council.
 He left the MAC in March 2005 and declared his intention to run for the Taichung County magistracy.
 Chiu was replaced at the MAC by Michael You.
 Chiu was challenged in a party primary by National Assemblyman Lin Feng-hsi.
 Chiu defeated Lin in first round of the primary, which consisted of telephone surveys run by three separate different companies.
 Lin claimed that one of the three polls had been subject to a computer hardware error and should be redone.
 Chiu was eventually reconfirmed as the DPP candidate, and lost the December election to incumbent Huang Chung-sheng.
 Following the defeat, Chiu was named a deputy mayor of Kaohsiung shortly before Chen Chu took office as mayor in December 2006.
 After leaving the Kaohsiung City Government, Chiu taught at Asia University, eventually leading its financial and economic law department.
 He launched another bid for the Taichung County magistracy in 2010, and again lost to Huang Chung-sheng.
 The Democratic Progressive Party considered nominating him as a candidate for a legislative seat in the 2012 elections.
 However, Chiu did not return to public service until 2014, when Cheng Wen-tsan appointed him deputy mayor of Taoyuan.